Bypass “The Great Firewall” – How to Unblock/Access Gmail in China

 - Click the Status switch to connect to the VPN and experience complete online freedom.

 - Pro Tip: You can also get the iOS VPN app and select your purpose and desired server in one click.

 When it comes to understanding how to use Gmail in China, users may come across multiple questions/concerns.
 We decided to list them down in a single FAQ section below:

 Excluding Gmail (that works upon using a VPN), there are plenty of other third-party email services in the marketplace, which have been gaining momentum over the past few years.

 Services for an email in China you should know about include Tutanota, Mailfence, Riseup, Zoho, Yandex Mail, and Fast Mail.

 Can I get Gmail in China?

 The process of unblocking Gmail is simple.
-Just connect to any server outside China and you will be able to use the service at the maximum level of convenience, without any hindrances.
+Just connect to any server outside China from a working VPN service and you will be able to use Gmail in China without any hindrances.

 Which Google Services are Blocked in China?